Skip to main content

 Excellent academic work is recognised by the University in the award of Distinctions in the First Public Examination, and by First Class Honours in later examinations.

-• By the award of Fitzgerald Prizes to undergraduates who achieve First Class Honours in the Final Honour School or a First Class or Distinction in the First Public Examination.
+• David M Webb Prizes are awarded to undergraduates who achieve a First Class or Distinction in the First Public Examination.

 More information about academic prizes and awards can be found in the College’s Green Guide.